-3.38 LINK has a single tier of membership, with all members represented at LINK's governing body, NMC.
-All members73 have a voice, though votes are weighted by volume.
-The NMC sets the rules by which LINK operates and at present members aren't allowed to join to provide any service other than ATM cash withdrawals and balance enquiries (therefore it is the members who control and govern what services the Link Scheme can and cannot provide).
+3.42 LINK has a single tier of membership, with all Members represented at LINK's Members body, the NMC.
+All Members have a voice through the NMC, and NMC votes are weighted by volume.
+104 The NMC sets the rules by which LINK operates and at present Members are not allowed to join to provide any services other than ATM cash withdrawals and balance enquiries (therefore it is the Members who control and govern what services that the LINK Scheme can and cannot provide).
+All Members are also shareholders of LSL on a one Member one vote trust arrangement.

-Governance
+Corporate Governance